texas-pete/Point-of-Sale-System/README.md

 - [x] Set up Discord
 - [ ] Define MVP
   - What is necessary?
-    - [ ] Magnifying glass needs to magnify
-    - [ ] Text to speech needs to speech
     - [x] Allow customers to substitute ingredients in an order
     - [x] Allow customers to note allergies
-    - [ ] Allow customers to filter menu items from dropdown
     - [ ] Allow customers to submit order to necessary screens
     - [ ] Allow customers to request waitstaff assistance
     - [ ] Allow customers to request specific refills